 What didn’t hit that nostalgic nerve was a couple of jokes that, while inline with the series, felt immature.
 I know, Rocko’s Modern Life is mainly a show for kids, but I felt it was necessary to mention that the mix of mature themes and booger gags didn’t work quite as well for me now that I’m in my 30’s.

 That doesn’t mean Static Cling isn’t funny most of the time though.
 In fact, I laughed quite a lot during its 45-minute runtime.
 Minus some of the body humor and grosser gags, the zany, over the top style of comedy remains about as entertaining as it was 20 years ago.
 I was laughing out loud within the first 90 seconds, and that isn’t an exaggeration.

 Also, huge, HUGE props for those scenes making fun of computer animation and corner-cutting studios.

-Along with most of the humor, the themes behind Static Cling are great.
+Along with most of the humor, the overall theme behind Static Cling and the way it’s presented are great.
 Throughout the special, our favorite characters learn the importance of accepting change in life, and that it’s okay to let go of parts of your past.
 This obviously isn’t new ground for most of us, but it’s still fun to watch the moral of the story unfold through the bizarre lense of Rocko’s Modern Life.

 I wouldn’t recommend Static Cling to anyone who didn’t grow up watching Rocko’s Modern Life, but I certainly think it’s worth watching for those who have fond memories of the awkward wallaby and the other denizens of O-Town.